By Aian Macpherson

 For tempting the woman to eat, the snake is cursed to crawl and eat the dust.
 The reference to the snakes head and the human heel show a conflict that is impossible to resolve within creation.

 The woman is not cursed, but work (women often worked on the fields) will become toil.
-The labour pain will increase but the woman’s ‘desire for her husband’ will remain despite the trauma of child bearing that results from sexual intimacy.
+Labour pain will increase but the woman’s ‘desire for her husband’ will remain despite the trauma of child bearing that results from sexual intimacy.

 The man, who tried to blame the woman and God, receives the most extensive sentence.
 Because he ate what God had said not to eat, growing food will become harder.
 The man is not cursed but the ground from which he was formed is cursed because of him.
 The same word ‘toil’ is used for the man and woman: the human task of cultivation, cherishing, understanding and celebrating creation is unchanged but vocation becomes laborious.
 Humans were always mortal, but the tree of life was there for the taking, instead we ‘return to the ground’ ‘for dust you are and to dust you will return.’